aurelia/aurelia/docs/user-docs/templates/template-syntax.md

   <a class="external-link" href.one-time="profile.linkedInUrl">LinkedIn</a>
 ```

 The first input uses the `bind` command to create `two-way` bindings for input value attribute bindings automatically.
-The second and third input uses the `two-way` / `from-view` commands which explicitly set the binding modes.
+The second and third inputs use the `two-way` / `from-view` commands, which explicitly set the binding modes.
 For the first and second inputs, their value will be updated whenever the bound view-model `firstName` / `lastName` properties are updated, and those properties will also be updated whenever the inputs change.&#x20;

 For the third input, changes in the bound view-model `middleName` property will not update the input value.
 However, changes in the input will update the view model.
 The first anchor element uses the `bind` command that automatically creates a `to-view` binding for anchor HREF attributes.
 The other two anchor elements use the `to-view` and `one-time` commands to explicitly set the binding's mode.

 ### Binding to images

-You can bind to numerous image properties, but the most common is the `src` attribute that allows you to bind the image source.
-The value in the below example is `imageSrc` which is a property inside of the view model.
+You can bind to numerous image properties, but the most common is the `src` attribute, which allows you to bind the image source.
+The value in the example below is `image`, a property inside the view model.

 ```html
 <img src.bind="imageSrc">